InterviewsPilot

 3. Present a Prepared Idea (Tactfully): Based on your research, you might say, "Considering the company's goal to expand into Y market, one idea I had was...
 I'd be eager to explore that further."

-4. Master Non-Verbal Communication: Confidence is communicated through a firm handshake, engaged eye contact, and attentive posture.
-Practice speaking clearly and pausing thoughtfully (ChattahoocheeTech, 2013).
+4. Master Non-Verbal Communication: Confidence is communicated through engaged eye contact, attentive posture, clear speech, and thoughtful pauses.

 How Do You Relate Your Experience to the Company's Specific Needs?